rfquejada/HUSTLELBI/README.md

 2. add dummy data
 3. all UI logic should be working right now, contact [@cazhiareese] if you have questions
 4. you can always fix and modify the rendered data, it should be understandable enough using basic HTML, just don't modify the functions
+5. check `./Components/Post.js` to know how to render a dialog box using Tailwind.
+The principle should be the same, the dialog box will close when cancel is clicked.
 Thank you!
 Good luck HUSTLELBI!